Adelaide Neilson: Death

 Neilson was on the stage for about 15 years.
-She died suddenly whilst riding in the Bois de Boulogne, Paris, France on 15 August 1880, aged 32.
+She died suddenly whilst riding in the Bois de Boulogne park, Paris, France on 15 August 1880, aged 32.
 A subsequent post-mortem stated death was caused by blood loss due to a rupture in the broad ligament near the left fallopian tube.
-She is buried in Brompton Cemetery, London, where a sculptured cross of white marble bearing the inscription "Gifted and Beautiful—Resting." marks her grave.
+She is buried in Brompton Cemetery, London, where a sculptured cross of white marble bearing the inscription "Gifted and Beautiful—Resting" marks her grave.
+She left an estate worth £25,000, which provided the funds for a theatrical charity named the Adelaide Neilson Fund in her honour.